 OAR does not have access to user passwords.
-Please utilize the “Forgot Password” feature or contact for all password inquiries.
+Please utilize the “Forgot Password” feature on the application portal.

 Applicants do not upload letters of recommendation themselves.
 All letters must come directly from the recommender.
-However, applicants are responsible for initiating the process via our online scholarship management system, Wizehive.
+However, applicants are responsible for initiating the process via our online scholarship management system.

-1. Log into Wizehive and click “Add/Edit Recommender” in the Main Menu.
-If you are in the application already, scroll up and click “Return to Menu” on the left-hand side to access the Main Menu page.
+1. Log into the application portal and click the “Request a Recommendation” task.
+If you are in the application already, this task can be found on the left-hand side of the application portal window.

 2. Input your recommender’s contact information into the text boxes.
 Make sure that the email address you have is correct.

-4. The e-mail will be sent from Wizehive (our scholarship management system), with “Letter of Recommendation Request” in the subject line.
+4. The e-mail will be sent from the application system (our scholarship management system), with “Letter of Recommendation Request” in the subject line.
 The e-mail will include guidelines and directions for your recommender, but you should follow up with him or her directly to ensure that email was received.

-5. In the event your recommender does not see the email from Wizehive, you may hit “Save and Exit” or “Submit” again to resend the email.
+5. In the event your recommender does not see the email, you may send a reminder if you have not yet submitted your application.
 Please advise them to check their junk or spam folder if they do not see the email.

 6. After your recommender uploads the letter, you will receive a confirmation email.
-You can also log back into the application and view your letter status on the “Add/Edit Recommender” page.
+You can also log back into the application and view your letter status on the “Request a Recommendation” page.